jonepl-portfolio/app-scripts/README.md

 ```

 Debugging services
-1. Update start-apps.sh so that the network allows services to attach to it.
+1. Update init-swarm.sh so that the network allows services to attach to it.
 2. Run and attach a dummy service to check if other services are reachable through the network with the following commands

 ```shell